-Vaikunthanath das Kaviraj is a world authority on the use of homeopathy for plants and soil.
-He now shares much of his knowledge in the Agrohomeopathy section of the website.
+Vaikunthanath das Kaviraj was a leading voice on the use of homeopathy for plants and soil.
+He shared much of his knowledge in the Agrohomeopathy section of this website.

 Born in the Netherlands in 1946, Kaviraj’s first experience with plants was when he got a job helping out at a tree nursery at the age of 14.

 Throughout his youth he showed an interest in nature and astrology, reading the likes of Dutch astrologer Mellie Uyldert and developing a desire to see and learn more about the world.